vbabashov/vbabashov.github.io/_pages/about.md

   - /about.html
 ---

-I’m a Ph.D candidate in Advanced Analytics at Telfer School of Management, University of Ottawa.
+I’m a Ph.D candidate in Advanced Analytics at the Telfer School of Management, University of Ottawa.

 My research interests surround machine learning and operations research in healthcare and finance.